Learn more >

 Paul O'Mahony | Updated February 28, 2019 - Published December 11, 2018

 Using the new IBM Blockchain Platform VS Code extension and the latest Hyperledger Fabric features, developing blockchain applications and smart contracts couldn’t be simpler!
-The extension is an intuitive tool that enables developers to discover, code, test, debug, package, and deploy smart contracts to a blockchain network in a single tool.
+The extension is a powerful and intuitive tool that enables developers to discover, code, test, debug, package, and deploy smart contracts to a blockchain network in a single tool.
 And what better way to illustrate than to show it in action!
-You can read more about it in this announcement.
-In addition, while you’re working with a local Fabric environment below, you’ll soon be able to deploy the example you build here to your own IBM Blockchain Platform Cloud instance.

 This tutorial shows you how to deploy a sample commercial paper smart contract to the Fabric blockchain using the IBM Blockchain Platform VS Code extension, and then run it.
 You’ll also interact with the contract and execute transactions using a simple command-line application.
 The sample is available from GitHub.

 Note: This is the first of a three-part tutorial series.
 Part 2 builds on this, adding queries to the contract to report on the full transaction history of a commercial paper stored in the ledger.